Building A Word Replacement Utility

 Write an application that will accept three arguments on the command line:

-: A word to use as a replacement when printing the file
+path: The path to a fileneedle: A word to find in the input filereplacement: A word to use as a replacement when printing the file

 When a user runs your program, you should print out the contents of the file at

-, but replace all occurrences of needle
+path, but replace all occurrences of needle with replacement in the

 output.
-To make things easier, assume that you can use the words
+To make things easier, assume that you can use the words function and

 don’t need to worry about handling multiple spaces or words that span lines.